ericjohnlucas1/samplepersonsapi_springboot/README.md

 ## Spring Boot API

 The Spring Boot API was implemented as requested using Maven as the build automation tool.
+The Maven build files are in the root of this repository and the Java source files are under the `src` directory.
 Endpoints are as follows:

 1) Create a new Person from input values, a POST will be made to the `/persons` endpoint with a JSON body specifying the input.